rizkjackson/CBC-website/content/openings/index.md

 # Openings

-We, the UCSF Computational Biology Core (CBC) at the UCSF Helen Diller Family Comprehensive Cancer Center, are looking for skilled and talented persons to join our group and contribute and add to our current Bioinformatics skills.
+The Computational Biology Core (CBC) at the UCSF Helen Diller Family Comprehensive Cancer Center is looking to add a new member to our team.

 * **Bioinformatics Programmer III** (full time):
   _"The primary task for this person will be to build sustainable bioinformatics pipelines for processing high-throughput data including that from next-generation sequencing.